Cardigan Bay in wild West Wales is home to pristine beaches, crystal-clear waters, intriguing rock pools and wonderful wildlife.

 - Relax and watch sailors catching the fresh sea breeze

 This pristine dune-backed beach offers stunning views of Cardigan Bay.
-Poppit Sands is an ideal spot for bathing and exploring the start or end of the Pembrokeshire coastal path that will take you 186 miles around the beautiful coastline to Amroth.
+Poppit Sands is an ideal spot for bathing and exploring the Pembrokeshire coastal walks that will take you around the beautiful coastline to Amroth.

 Poppit Sands is Cardigan's closest beach and a seaside holiday here will also allow you to explore this historic harbour and pretty market town.
 Discover a creative arts scene, gorgeous Georgian buildings and a bustling market.